Borgaard/bewd_resources/bewdresources/README.md

 If you've found this readme, please send Nicole cute cat pictures.
 Thanks!

 Please note: the resources listed here are _not part of General Assembly's curriculum_ and should not be considered so.
 They are entirely independently aggregated materials Nicole finds to be useful to _anyone_ learning web development.
+You can find the [front-end version here]().

 If you'd like to contribute a resource you think is helpful to learning web development, that is _awesome_ :octocat: and I ask that you please submit a pull request.